KYVENetwork/docs/docs/validators/protocol_nodes/pools/archway_state-sync/run_protocol_node.md

 Once you have joined the pool the node should continue in about ~10 seconds.
 After that you are successfully participating in a pool.

+If you want to connect to a different endpoint other than the default _http://localhost:7878_, you can overwrite this endpoint with the env variable: KYVEJS_TENDERMINT_SSYNC_API=your-custom-endpoint.

 ## Start node with systemd

 If you want to start the nodes as a background process you can use `systemd`.